bertkdowns/thesis/notes/proposal.proposal.md

 The training was well received, and I am now engaging in discussions on how to integrate the Ahuora Platform into their workflows.
 Throughout this process, I have identified additional requirements, such as better support for data processing, prebuilt models of common components, and use cases for design and operations.

 Since then, I have expanded the platform with additional functionality for dynamic modelling, paving the way for the Ahuora Digital Twin Platform to be used for prediction and supervisory control.
+This is currently limited to storage tanks and PID control, but now the initial systems are there development will be simpler in the future.

 I have implemented new IDAES unit models for Direct Steam Injection with a Milk Property Package, supporting key industry case studies in New Zealand's milk processing plants ^[[This is accessible on GitHub. https://github.com/bertkdowns/direct_steam_injection](https://github.com/bertkdowns/direct_steam_injection)].
+I anticipate this will make more New Zealand focused case studies accessible to me.

 I have also conducted a literature review to survey current technologies, which forms the next chapter of this document.
 This review highlighted the need for a standardized workflow to construct digital twins and the tools in process engineering that a Digital Twin platform can utilize.